badosa/JSON-stat/README.md

 //number of datasets in the object

 JSONstat( "http://json-stat.org/samples/oecd-canada-col.json" ).length
 //number of items in oecd-canada-col.json.
 Sync connection.
+(Not available in the Node.js module.)

 JSONstat( "http://json-stat.org/samples/oecd-canada-col.json",
    function(){
       console.log( this.length );
    }
 )
 //number of items in oecd-canada-col.json.
 Async connection.
+(Not available in the Node.js module.)
 ```

 #### Dataset